DCRT-LUMC/GTGT/docs/source/usage.rst

 Links
 -----
-You can fetch links to external resources for a specified variant using the command below, or use the `/links` endpoint
+You can fetch links to external resources for a specified variant using the command below.

 .. code-block:: console